Saturday, January 17, 2009

 Grand Prix (John Frankenheimer, 1965; music by Maurice Jarre)

 In 1968, Saul Bass was awarded the Oscar for directing that year's Why We Create, a largely animated musing on man's artistic drive.
 This ultra-60s-flavored work, withe wacky and detailed line drawings, and weird live action sequences stands as one of Bass' finest moments, one that seems to have had much influence on many, most notably Terry Gilliam's work with Monty Python.
 Here is, the whole 25-minute film:

 Why Man Creates (Saul Bass, 68)

-In 1974, Bass was nabbed to direct a film about an insect uprising--sort of a ant version of Hitchcock's The Birds.
+In 1974, Bass was nabbed to direct his one and only feature--a film about an insect uprising--sort of a ant version of Hitchcock's The Birds.
 Deemed Phase IV, and starring Nigel Davenport and Michael Murphy, the film was a critical and financial bomb Bass claimed was tampered with by the Paramount execs.
 Still, even if it was tampered with, one can feel Bass's exacting hand commanding things in macro-filmed sequences like this: